-Larry S. Gray ist ein amerikanischer Autor.
+Larry S. Gray ist ein US amerikanischer Autor.
 Hier eine gekürzte Widergabe dessen, was er mir über ‚EDELWEISS CASTLE – Death of an Interviewer‘ schrieb:

 I have always enjoyed a good mystery/crime novel, one with twists and turns and zany thugs who think up insane ways to do the wrong thing, along with some suave agents of the law to try and take them down and you have conjured up a true winner.
 You have a realistic narrative voice that is powerful and gentle at the same time, and I enjoyed your writing style.